PETA’s Regulatory Testing Department

 - Jabeen Akhtar

 Research associate Jabeen Akhtar has six years of experience writing federal regulations at the Environmental Protection Agency.
 She has an undergraduate degree in economics and a master’s degree in public administration, with a focus on environmental policy.

 - Patricia Bishop

 Research associate Patricia Bishop has an undergraduate degree in wildlife ecology, a master’s degree in environmental science, and 30 years of experience as a research scientist with the State of New York.

-PETA applauds its Regulatory Testing Division for all its hard work and its dedication to saving the lives of millions of animals.
+PETA applauds its Regulatory Testing Department for all its hard work and its dedication to saving the lives of millions of animals.